-Jo Daviess County Housing Authority is a Public Housing Agency in Galena, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of July 19th, 2019, Jo Daviess County Housing Authority has 1 waiting lists that are open now or opening soon.
+Jo Daviess County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 8th, 2022, Jo Daviess County Housing Authority has 1 waiting lists that are open now or opening soon.

-Jo Daviess County Housing Authority serves Jo Daviess County.
+Jo Daviess County Housing Authority offers Public Housing and Section 8 Housing rental assistance in Jo Daviess County.

 |Jo Daviess County, Illinois Housing Choice Voucher||Closed|